5ide6urnslab/Max-MSP-External-Object/README.md

 An example project is provided in the **/example/** folder.
 <br>
 ##### datacoupling
 This example "DataCoupling" couple data of 2 byte, when Arduino UNO is transmitted data of 2 byte by every other byte.
 You must use 1st data "0x7E" of Serial communication as prefix, so Max/MSP find out starting position of Serial data.
-And Serial data must is used Big endian for data coupling.
+And Serial data must be used Big endian for data coupling.

 <img class="photo" src="https://github.com/5ide6urnslab/Max-MSP-External-Object/blob/master/resource/dataCoupling.png" width="400px" />
 <br>